crackmac/spotify-history-playlist/README.md

 ## How It Works

 1. **Authentication**: Uses OAuth 2.0 with Authorization Code flow.
 Tokens are stored locally in `.spotify-tokens.json`
-2. **History Fetching**: Fetches recently played tracks from Spotify API and filters to today (midnight-to-now in your timezone)
+2. **History Fetching**: Fetches recently played tracks from Spotify API and filters to the target date (midnight-to-midnight in your timezone)
+3. **Timezone Handling**: Properly converts UTC timestamps from Spotify to local timezone for accurate date filtering
-3. **Filtering**: Filters to music tracks only (excludes podcasts/episodes)
+4. **Filtering**: Filters to music tracks only (excludes podcasts/episodes)
-4. **Deduplication**: Removes duplicate tracks (if you played the same song multiple times)
+5. **Deduplication**: Removes duplicate tracks (if you played the same song multiple times) - use `--all` to see all tracks
-5. **Playlist Creation**: Creates a new private playlist named "Today's History - YYYY-MM-DD"
+6. **Playlist Creation**: Creates a new private playlist named "Today's History - YYYY-MM-DD"
-6. **Track Addition**: Adds all unique tracks to the playlist in batches
+7. **Track Addition**: Adds all unique tracks to the playlist in batches

+## API Limitations

+⚠️ **Important**: Spotify's Recently Played API has limitations:
+- Only returns tracks from the **last 24 hours**
+- Maximum 50 tracks per request (pagination handles this automatically)
+- Historical data beyond 24 hours is not available via the API

+See [API_LIMITATIONS.md](./API_LIMITATIONS.md) for detailed information about these limitations and how the tool handles them.

 ## Troubleshooting